Phuket Boat Tours

 So if Phuket is on your travel itinerary, make sure to set aside a day for the islands.
 Adventure, beauty, and a little bit of tropical magic are waiting just beyond the horizon.

-Phuket, or an island-hopping adventure in Krabi,
+a luxury sunset catamaran in Phuket, or an island-hopping adventure in Krabi,

-GetYourGuide offers the best curated boat tours with
+GetYourGuide offers the best curated boat tours with upfront pricing.

-mobile booking and 24-hour free cancellation for total peace of mind.
+and 24-hour free cancellation for total peace of mind.